Best Beach Chair 2025

 Durability looks at how well a chair is made compared to how well it will last.
 There's not always a clear correlation here between price and durability, so you need to know what to look for.

 We'd recommend chairs using at least 300-denier polyester, which will last well over time.
 Aluminum frames are much lighter-weight than steel but not quite as strong, so choose based on what you prioritize, and make sure everything metal is rust-treated as repeated exposure to salty air will cause the joints in the metal frame to corrode and weaken over time.
 The sunshade and attachments of the GCI Outdoors feel easy to bend or break, especially during transport, and while the Ostrich 3-in-1 is solid, its stitching isn’t the greatest.
 While overall, the Brunner Beach is durable, it has plastic joints that can wear out and break over time.
+The Kijaro Beach is made of alloy, which is rust-resistant, so it’ll withstand beach conditions.

 Overall Ratings